skip to content

 The theory and methodology seminar meets throughout the first two terms, connecting Japanese studies to various disciplinary approaches and theories.
 Over the two terms, each instructor in Japanese Studies will introduce key themes within their own specialty to students in the goal of offering students a wide introduction to the field.
 Students will also receive training on sources and resources, library searches, academic writing, analysis and presentation skills, writing a research proposal or grant application, career planning etc., and will have opportunities to engage in peer review as they present their dissertation proposals.

-Advanced research seminar papers in Japanese Studies
+Advanced research seminar papers in Japanese Studies may include:

 Historical Narratives of Ancient and Medieval Japan